-This new court case confirms that economic nexus principals can apply to financial institutions.
-Meaning if a bank has no payroll, no employees or third parties, and has no physical connection with a state, it may still have economic nexus if a loan is secured in that state.
+This new court case confirms that economic nexus principles can apply to financial institutions.
+Meaning if a bank has no payroll, no employees, or third parties, and has no physical connection with a state, it may still have economic nexus if a loan is secured in that state.
 Credit cards, car loans, and mortgages can be a source of income for states, even if the bank isn’t in the state’s jurisdiction.

-So, this year’s financial statement reviews could produce a few surprises for financial institutions, if they have not planned ahead.
+This year’s financial statement reviews could produce a few surprises for financial institutions, if they have not planned ahead.

 What’s the latest:

-- More and more states are passing measures adopting various forms of economic nexus
+- More and more states are passing measures, adopting various forms of economic nexus

 - Companies that choose to ignore the statutes run the risk of hefty assessments or costly court battles